HermanL02/WarwickUniversity-Notes/202402/Research Proposal.md

 The development will based on scrum development and will use Jira to manage the development.
 The development will cost around 2 months.
 The first month will be focused on Windows application design.
 The second month will be focused on Android application design.

 The development will be step by step, which are learning framework, develop backend process, develop frontend logic, UI/UX implementation, unit tests and general test.
-Learning and implementations will cost 6 days each and the
+Learning and implementations will cost 8 days each and the tests will cost 2 days each.
+The rest time will be assigned to unexpected errors.

+The Windows development i